mission-focused/community/content/posts/airgap-tech-choices.md

 - **Preload everything** — container images, binaries, data sets, charts
 - **Use self-contained solutions** — local Git servers, internal registries, bundled manifests

 If a tool cannot operate without a live pull from the internet, it is out of consideration.
+This is the barrier to entry for these environments

 ## Packaging is a first-class concern